igorkry/tnt4j-streams/README.md

     <.../>
 ```

-Sample shows how how to dynamically define filed `name` and `value-type` parameters referencing values resolved by `FieldNameLoc` and
+Sample shows how to dynamically define field `name` and `value-type` parameters referencing values resolved by `FieldNameLoc` and
 `ValueTypeLoc` locators.

 There is also field attribute `split` stating that if field/locator resolved value is array/collection, then it should make as many